- Academic Affairs

 - Retain clinical study data in accordance with the clinical study agreement and the Human Research Protections Program Investigator Manual.

 - Review the clinical study agreement for a provision specifying the required period of retention for source documents.
 The requirement may differ based on the type of study and other factors.
-The ICH Guidance for Industry - E6 Good Clinical Practice: Consolidated Guidance provides advice on retention of essential documents.
+The ICH Guidance Document E6: Good Clinical Practice: Consolidated Guidance provides advice on retention of essential documents.

 - For clinical studies involving children, records are to be retained indefinitely.